-Please note that some GCEs have a Non-Examination Assessment element which is organised by each subject.
+Please note that some GCSEs have a Non-Examination Assessment element which is organised by each subject.
 They do not fall under the control of the Exams Officer.
 They will most likely be booked to take place outside of the usual exam seasons; and they currently form part of your overall qualification so you must attend.
 Please read the guidance at the end of this booklet.

 Language oral exams take place at a date convenient to the examiners.
 These tend to be in a window between April and May.
-In preparation for these, mock speaking exams usually take place in the Autumn term of Year 13.
+In preparation for these, mock speaking exams usually take place in the summer term of Year 10 and the Autumn term of Year 11.